ACME-MG/moga_neml/README.md

 ## Plot the parameter distribution (`plot_distribution`)

 The `plot_distribution` function creates a plot of boxplots for multiple sets of parameters.
-* `params`: This argument defines a list of lists of parameter values for the boxplots.
+* `params_list`: This argument defines a list of lists of parameter values to pass to the defined model to obtain the multiple simulated responses.
+The user can optionally just pass a list of parameter values if the user desires to only obtain a single simulated response.
 * `limits_dict`: This optional argument defines the lower and upper bounds of the boxplots.
 This argument should be defined as a dictionary of tuples (i.e., `(lower, upper)`) with keys corresponding to the names of the parameters of the model.
 The default value for this argument is `None`, meaning that the limits will be determined automatically.
 * `log`: This optional argument tells the function whether to apply the log scale for the boxplots.
 The default value for this argument is `False`.

 ## Plotting simulation results (`plot_simulation`)

-The `plot_simulations` function creates a `.xlsx` file with information about the optimisation and errors used for a set of parameters.
+The `plot_simulation` function creates a `.xlsx` file with information about the optimisation and errors used for a set of parameters.
-* `params`: This argument defines a list of parameter values to pass to the defined model to obtain the simulated responses.
+* `params_list`: This argument defines a list of lists of parameter values to pass to the defined model to obtain the multiple simulated responses.
+The user can optionally just pass a list of parameter values if the user desires to only obtain a single simulated response.

 This function relies on the `read_data` and `define_model` functions to be called first.
 The function will raise an error if the defined parameters are invalid for the defined model.
 Additionally, the user can optionally call the `add_error` function beforehand to obtain the error values corresponding to the set of parameter values.